eclipse-esmf/esmf-sdk/README.md

 should be integrated where there is no control over the underlying meta model version.
 Thus, Java artifacts for different BAMM versions exist.

-Version information encoded into the package name and/or class name solve any issues concerning unique adressability of a class in a concrete version, however any version update forces consumers to change the code base if they want to stay on the latest version.
+Version information encoded into the package name and/or class name solve any issues concerning unique addressability of a class in a concrete version, however any version update forces consumers to change the code base if they want to stay on the latest version.